eksopl/asagi/migrations/000/readme.md

 Notes
 -----

 Migration made in April 2012.
-Blame Woxxy for mistakes in this file.
+Blame @woxxy for mistakes in this file.